 With the spread of the novel coronavirus, many companies are mandating or recommending that as many employees as possible work remotely until the virus can be slowed.
-While some may be familiar with the flexibility of working from home, others may be adjusting to these new work conditions for the first time.
+While some may be familiar with the flexibility of working from home, others may be adjusting to "working from home productivity".
 Needless to say, working from home can be a bit of a transition.
 Here are five tips that will help you excel in your new work-from-home environment.

 1. Write out a to-do list for each day

 Ideally, you’ll want to leave at least an hour in your schedule every day to write out a daily to-do list—whether it’s first thing in the morning or the last hour of the day.
 Keeping a running to-do list provides a level of accountability.
 You can refer to the list when you feel like you’re getting off task.
 Regardless of any other items that pop up throughout the day, it will help you keep track of what you’ve accomplished and what still needs to get done.

 2. Create a dedicated work environment